ammar-tanwar/bloglearnbay/posts/data-driven-social-justice-transforming-society-through-data-science-advocacy.md

 Data on the census, finances, location, labor, and more help improve public welfare.
 In addition, public data such as healthcare, security, education, and housing are also helpful.
 Enroll in the <b>best online classes for data science</b> to understand these in detail.</br>

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/data-driven-one.png" style="width:100%" class="img" alt="An image shows a person using a bar graph to experience the growth."/></br></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/data-driven-one.png" style="width:100%" class="img" alt="An image shows three data enthusiasts sitting and discussing the benefits of data science."/></br></br>

 ## Challenges in the data world